tomcl/HowToUseGitTJWC/README.md

 Alternative method for merging Jane's Branch to the origin master, if Jane is allowed to change the master herself:

 * Jane Fetches origin
-* Jane goes back to master branch on her local repo
+* Jane goes back to master branch on her local repository
 * Jane merges her branch locally into her master
 * Jane pushes her master to origin